ai-on-gke/website/site/content/docs/blueprints/rag-on-gke/index.md

 2. [Create a private connection](https://cloud.google.com/vpc/docs/configure-private-services-access#creating-connection).

-# Installation
+## Installation

 This section sets up the RAG infrastructure in your GCP project using Terraform.

+> [!NOTE]
-**NOTE:** Terraform keeps state metadata in a local file called `terraform.tfstate`.
+> Terraform keeps state metadata in a local file called `terraform.tfstate`.
 Deleting the file may cause some resources to not be cleaned up correctly even if you delete the cluster.
 We suggest using `terraform destroy` before reapplying/reinstalling.

 1. `cd ai-on-gke/applications/rag`